 - Use standard TCP client library offered by each programming language.

 - Use VISA.

 Before establishing a TCP connection from the code to the VNA software, the VNA software must be running, the correct socket number must be used, and the socket server must be turned on.
 The IP address 127.0.0.1 should be used when automating VNAs connected to the same PC running the code.
 This is because 127.0.0.1 is a special IP address that represents the local PC.
 You will see this address used in all the examples on our website and you typically should not change this IP address.
 It can be confusing because every machine has a different IP address and logically it would seem that the same IP address should not be used.

 To turn on socket server in RVNA, go to “system” -> “network setup” -> “socket server on”.

 To turn on socket server in S2VNA/S4VNA/TRVNA, go to “system” -> “misc setup” -> “network remote control settings” -> “socket server on”

-Complete process for VNA automation using SCPI commands:
+The complete process for VNA automation using SCPI commands is as follows:

 1) In the VNA software, turn on TCP/IP socket server, remember the socket number used.
 Make sure the VNA software continues running.